-Delete similar photos on iPhone without losing the moment you meant to keep.
+A similar photo cleaner for iPhone that helps you keep the moment you meant to keep.

 Why the default photo workflow is not enough for similar shots.